nefeliand/starter-academic/content/authors/admin/_index.md

 ---
 # Display name
-title: Nelson Bighetti
+title: Nefeli Andreou (Νεφέλη)

 # Is this the primary user of the site?
 superuser: true

 # Role/position/tagline
-role: Early Stage Researcher @ CLIPE
+role: Early Stage Researcher @ CLIPE: https://www.ucy.ac.cy/
 # Organizations/Affiliations to show in About widget
 organizations:
 - name: University of Cyprus